Benefits of Full Bodyweight Exercises

 - Finish the exercise with a slight hop, and drop back down into the next repetition.

 * The Burpee is a fluid and continuous combination of the squat and the push-up in a ballistic motion.

 - Standing facing a mirror, take a step out with whatever leg you wish.
 Make sure it’s a big step out at least 2x’s what you would regularly step out.

 - If you want to add more intensity, throw in some arm movements.
-You can use rubberized hex dumbells and add-in shoulder raises or bicep curls and shoulder presses.
+For example, you can use rubberized hex dumbells and add in shoulder raises or bicep curls and shoulder presses.

 The best time to get started

 The best time to get started was yesterday, but the second-best time is now!
-Start using these exercises to advance your fitness levels and abilities.
+So start using these exercises to advance your fitness levels and abilities.
 And all you need is your body weight to get started.
-Start now and reap the benefits of full bodyweight exercises.
+So start now and reap the benefits of full bodyweight exercises.
 Book and schedule your workout here.